12 Things to know before Going to Thailand

 SIM cards and Public Wi-fi

-Staying connected while traveling in Thailand is easy.
+Staying connected while travelling in Thailand is easy.
 Free public wifi is available all over the county in cafes, restaurants, and bars.
 Buying a local sim card is also easy and very affordable.

 Buying a prepaid sim card on arrival in Thailand is easy.
 You’ll see telcos shops in the major airports and also in 7-Eleven and Family Mart stores.
 It’s also possible to pre-purchase a SIM or even an e-SIM.